CMS and Website Builders: What You Need to Know

 Disadvantages of WordPress

 WordPress’ fully customizable features result in functional websites that fit your site down to the last button.
-However, one of the few drawbacks of using WordPress is the complexity of theme development.
+However, one of the few drawbacks of using WordPress site is the complexity of theme development.
 Without technical knowledge, it is challenging to develop a fully bespoke theme.

 You can overcome this issue by downloading and building on pre-existing templates or by hiring a WordPress specialist to develop a website on your behalf.
 Once you have a fitting theme developed, you can create a powerful site with WordPress.